GoogleChrome/lighthouse-ci/docs/cli.md

 ### `wizard`

-Runs an interactive step-by-step wizard to accomplish certain Lighthouse CI tasks.
-Currently used to create a new project on the LHCI server.
+Runs an interactive step-by-step wizard to create a new project on the LHCI server.

 **Examples**